Roof Whirlybird Ventilation

 A standard roof whirlybird roof vent is the go-to solution for many homeowners across Australia seeking to ventilate their homes.
 Why wouldn’t you consider it?
 With roof temperatures soaring as high as 60-70 °C degrees through summer, it is only sensible to seek out a solution to keep the home temperature stable.
 However, your average roof whirlybird suffers from several drawbacks that can impact your home temperature, and even your health!

-The Solar Whiz domestic roof vent is markedly more powerful, reaching 21x (times) the airflow capacity of your average whirlybird unit, and is far more capable of keeping you and your home cool, and well-ventilated.
+The Solar Whiz domestic roof vent unit is markedly more powerful, reaching 21 times the airflow capacity of your average whirlybird unit, and is far more capable of keeping you and your home cool, and well-ventilated.

 Roof Whirlybird Performance Versus the Solar Whiz Air Ventilator

 An average roof whirlybird may only be capable of moving 100 m3/h (Cubic Metres of Air Per Hour), a mere fraction of the ventilation power of even our smallest Solar Whiz air ventilation unit.
 A conventional whirlybird can only provide limited ventilation during favourable (i.e. windy) weather conditions.
-The Solar Whiz however, is capable of reaching 700 m3/h at peak capacity.
-And this is only the smallest unit we provide!
+The smallest Solar Whiz unit, however, is capable of reaching 700 m3/h at peak capacity.

 Click on image to enlarge